jefftranter/Z80/CPUvilleZ80/README.md

 ported to the asl and z80asm assemblers.
 Unless otherwise indicated, most files are written by and copyright Donn Stewart.

-The original source for CP/M must be legally downloaded, which the make file can do.
+The file cpm22.patch lists the changes that I made to the original CP/M 2.2 source code to work on the CPUville board and to assemble.

 Also included is a quick reference document.